fbpx

 How Is Ketamine Used?

 It can be snorted, swallowed, or injected.
 People who regularly use ketamine may smoke it with tobacco or marijuana.
 The drug produces a hallucinogenic high that can be felt in as little as one minute.
 Although the high effects usually do not last for more than 30 minutes to an hour, an individual’s coordination and senses may continue to be impacted for many hours.
+People often use ketamine for anxiety, however, ketamine addiction can follow.
+In recent years, ketamine therapy for addiction has been studied, but more research is needed.

 It is also common to find the substance in combination with other drugs, such as MDMA, amphetamines, or cocaine.